Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 See relevant sections for further information about specific subsystems.

 ## b.
 Object-Oriented design of key sub-systems (e.g. Desktop Application, Web Application etc.)
+Our [initial UML diagram](/Portfolio/Images/first_uml.png) from one of our initial meetings was limited, however it developed in to the following UML diagrams for each of the three sub-systems.

 ### Desktop
 Key classes for desktop app include: